 The dam was inspected in 2012 and DEM issued an NOV to the owner in 2013 for the unsafe conditions.
 The owner requested a hearing on the NOV.
 In 2014, the owner submitted documents to DEM to prove that a low level outlet was not present at the dam.
 DEM subsequently agreed and removed the requirement that a low level outlet be placed into proper operation.
-The owner is working to address the remaining unsafe conditions.
+In 2015, vegetation was removed from the dam and a visual inspection report submitted to DEM.
+The report did not reveal any unsafe conditions and the NOV was resolved.